 Recommended for dinner this evening is the famous Meson Panza Verde.
 Located around the corner from your hotel, the restaurant offers an array of international cuisine options.

 Enjoy the morning free to stroll the cobblestone streets of Antigua.
 Acquaint yourself with this colonial city and its breathtaking ruins.
 The day starts with a visit to the bustling Antigua market.
-People come from surrounding villages each day to sell and buy produce, fish, meats, flowers and more.
+People come from surrounding villages each day to sell and buy produce, fish, meats, flowers, and more.
 You can also find traditional textiles, handicrafts, pots, electronics and clothes here.
-Guatemala boasts a long and proud food culture and history and welcomes the opportunity to share their most beloved dishes with its visitors.
-Patas a la vinagretta, Pepian Revolcado (Brain stew) and Tamales are all well known choices in Guatemala.
+Guatemala boasts a long and proud food culture and history and welcomes the opportunity to share its most beloved dishes with its visitors.
+Patas a la vinagretta, Pepian Revolcado (Brain stew), and Tamales are all well known choices in Guatemala.

 If you still have room for dinner, your recommended Guatemalan cuisine tonight is at the Fonda de la Calle Real restaurant.

 Today venture one hour outside of Antigua with your driver and guide to the small town of Comalapa.
 Comalapa is home to many local painters who continue the tradition of naïve paintings.
 See the famous mural painted by school children in 1996 depicting Guatemala's recent civil war events.
 Explore the market today, a main shopping hub for many locals, and witness those still wearing the traditional Maya dress.
 Visit the small museum dedicated to the composer of Guatemala's national anthem and enjoy lunch before returning this afternoon to Antigua.